+The maximum information of a dynamic quantum system is given by real-time detection of every quantum event, where the ultimate challenge is a stable, sensitive detector with high bandwidth.
+All physical information can then be drawn from a statistical analysis of the time traces.
+We demonstrate here an optical detection scheme based on the time-resolved resonance fluorescence on a single quantum dot.
+Single-electron resolution with high signal-to-noise ratio (4$\sigma$ confidence) and high bandwidth of 10 kHz make it possible to record the individual quantum events of the transport dynamics.
+Full counting statistics with factorial cumulants gives access to the non-equilibrium dynamics of spin relaxation of a singly-charged dot ($\gamma_{\uparrow \downarrow} = 3$ ms$^{-1}$), even in an equilibrium transport measurement.

-{ \bf The unpredictability of a single quantum event lies at the very core of quantum mechanics.
+The unpredictability of a single quantum event lies at the very core of quantum mechanics.
 Physical information is therefore drawn from a statistical evaluation of many such processes.
 Nevertheless, recording each single quantum event in a time trace -- the ''random telegraph signal'' -- is of great value \cite{Blanter.2000}, as it allows insight into the underlying physical system.
-Here, quantum dots \cite{Petroff.2001} have proven to be well suited systems, as they exhibit both single photon emission and single electron charge transport \cite{Vandersypen.2004,*Bylander.2005,*Fujisawa.2006,*Lu.2003,Marquardt.2011,*Eltrudis.2017}.
+Here, quantum dots \cite{Petroff.2001} have proven to be well-suited systems, as they exhibit both single-photon emission and single-electron charge transport \cite{Vandersypen.2004,*Bylander.2005,*Fujisawa.2006,*Lu.2003,Marquardt.2011,*Eltrudis.2017}.
 While single photon emission is generally studied on self-assembled quantum dots \cite{Michler.2000,Santori.2002}, single electron transport studies are focused on gate-defined structures \cite{Gustavsson.2006,Fricke.2007,Gustavsson.2009,Flindt.2009}.
-We investigate, on a single self-assembled quantum dot, the single electron transport in the optical telegraph signal with high bandwidth and observe in the full counting statistics the interplay between charge and spin dynamics in a noninvasive way.
-In particular, we are able to identify the {\it spin} relaxation of the Zeeman-split quantum-dot level in the {\it charge} statistics.}
+We investigate, on a single self-assembled quantum dot, the single-electron transport in the optical telegraph signal with high bandwidth and observe in the full counting statistics the interplay between charge and spin dynamics in a noninvasive way.
+In particular, we are able to identify the {\it spin} relaxation of the Zeeman-split quantum-dot level in the {\it charge} statistics.